-If the basic setpoint has been modified by the communication objects "Basic setpoint" or "Setpoint of active operating mode", two possible cases can be distinguished, which are set by the parameter "Apply change of the setpoint of the basic temperature" (with relative setpoint presetting) or "Apply change of the setpoint permanently" (with absolute setpoint presetting)...
+If the basic setpoint has been modified by the communication objects "Basic setpoint" or "Setpoint of active operating mode", two possible cases can be distinguished, which are set by the parameter "Permanently apply change to basic temperature setpoint" (with relative setpoint presetting) or "Accept modification of the setpoint permanently" (with absolute setpoint presetting)...

-Case 1: The setpoint adjustment is permanently accepted ("Yes" setting): If, with this setting, the temperature setpoint is adjusted, the controller saves the value permanently to the EEPROM (permanent storage).
+- Case 1: The setpoint adjustment is permanently accepted ("Yes" setting):

+If, with this setting, the temperature setpoint is adjusted, the controller saves the value permanently to the EEPROM (permanent storage).
 The newly adjusted value will overwrite the initial value, i.e. the basic temperature originally configured via the ETS after a reset or the absolute setpoint temperature loaded using the ETS.
-The changed values are also retained after a device reset, after a switch-over of the operating mode or after a switchover of the heating/cooling mode (with absolute setpoint presetting individually for each operating mode for heating and cooling).
+The changed values are also retained after a device reset, after a switchover of the operating mode or after a switchover of the heating/cooling mode (with absolute setpoint specification individually for each operating mode for heating and cooling).

 With this setting, it should be noted that frequent changing of the basic temperature (e.g. several times a day because of cyclical telegrams) can affect the product life of the device as the non-volatile storage is designed for less frequent write access.

 The "Basic setpoint" object (relative setpoint presetting) is not bidirectional, meaning that a shifted basic setpoint is not signalled back to the KNX.
 The object "Setpoint active operating mode" (absolute setpoint presetting) can be bidirectional if necessary (set "Transmit" flag!).
-This makes it possible to use this object to feedback to the bus the setpoint temperature resulting from a setpoint shift.

-- Case 2: The basic setpoint adjustment is only temporarily accepted ("No" setting): The setpoints received via the objects remain active only temporarily.
-In case of a bus voltage failure or following a switch-over to another operating mode (e.g. Comfort followed by Standby, or also Comfort followed by Comfort), or after a switch-over of the heating/ cooling mode (e.g. heating after cooling), the last setpoint changed will be discarded and replaced by the initial value. - If the setpoint is accepted on a non-temporary basis ("Yes" setting), the setpoints restored i after a device reset are not effected immediately in the communication objects.
-Only after the telegrams have been received from the bus via the objects and the room temperature controller accepts the newly received setpoint can the objects be read out, for example for visualisation purposes (Set "Read" flag!). - i With relative setpoint presetting: Independent of the "accept modification of the basic temperature setpoint value permanently" parameter, the temperature setpoints for the standby or night mode or "cooling" comfort mode (deadband) will always be stored in the non-volatile EEPROM memory.
-With absolute setpoint presetting: As described, dependent on the "accept modification of the setpoint value permanently" parameter, the temperature setpoints for the standby or night mode for heating or cooling will always be stored in the volatile or non-volatile memory.
+This makes it possible to use this object to feedback to the bus the setpoint temperature resulting from a setpoint shift. - Case 2: The basic setpoint adjustment is only temporarily accepted ("No" setting): The setpoints received via the objects remain active only temporarily.
+In case of a bus voltage failure, after a switchover to another operating mode (e.g. Comfort to Standby, or also Comfort to Comfort), or after a switchover of the heating/cooling mode (e.g. Heating to Cooling), the last setpoint changed will be discarded and replaced by the initial value. - i If the setpoint is accepted on a non-temporary basis ("Yes" setting), the setpoints restored after a device reset are not effected immediately in the communication objects.
+Only after the telegrams have been received from the bus via the objects and the room temperature controller accepts the newly received setpoint can the objects be read out, for example for visualisation purposes (Set "Read" flag!). - i With relative setpoint presetting: Independent of the "Permanently apply change to basic temperature setpoint" parameter, the temperature setpoints for the standby or night mode or "cooling" comfort mode (deadband) will always be stored in the non-volatile EEPROM memory.

+With absolute setpoint presetting: As described, dependent on the "Accept modification of

+With absolute setpoint presetting: As described, dependent on the "Accept modification of the setpoint permanently" parameter, the temperature setpoints for the standby or night mode for heating or cooling will always be stored in the volatile or non-volatile memory.